gcpinckert/rb120_rb129/study_guide/setter_getter.md

 If you have attributes that you do not want modified from outside the class, you can create a getter method without a setter method for them by using the shorthand `attr_reader`.

-Further, if you want to be able to modify an attribute without necessarily being able to view it outside the class (such as for sensitive information such as a social security number or password), you can create a setter without a getter by using the `attr_writer` shorthand.
+Further, if you want to be able to modify an attribute without necessarily being able to view it outside the class (such as for sensitive information like a a social security number or password), you can create a setter without a getter by using the `attr_writer` shorthand.

 ```ruby
 class Person